 When it comes to packing for a trip how many of you feel a little… um…. stressed out?
 Yep, me too 😉 ‘Have I taken too much?’, ‘Should I bring that thing that I might need, (even though I never use it at home)?’, ‘Should I take my straighteners?’, ‘Are 12 pairs of shorts a little excessive?’, ‘My bag won’t shut!’
 Sound familiar?

-Some travelers jam two weeks worth of gear in their bags for a long weekend.
+Some travelers jam two weeks’ worth of gear in their bags for a long weekend.
 Others pack a bit too lightly and forget important things like medicine or passports.
-Savvy travelers strike the perfect balance and bring just what they need – with a little help from our list of road-tested packing tips, of course!
+Savvy travelers strike the perfect balance and bring just what they need – with a little help from my list of road-tested packing tips, of course!

 Prioritize your comfort and the security of your stuff.
 Necessities may be small, but they are mighty!
 Before leaving on a trip there are a lot of little things to think about and scenarios to plan for.

 When packing your clothes, you don’t want to neatly fold them individually as you would in a dresser.
 If you do, they will crease when compressed.
 Follow this simple step-by-step guide and you may even have room left over :p